alexander-schranz/mono/README.md

 Managing a monorepository?

-Mono helps you to run composer and other commands for all your package directories.
+Mono helps you to initialize subtree split and run composer and other commands for all your package directories.

 ## Installation